abdulmeLINK/transfer_learning/README.md

 - `weights/`: This directory contains the weight parameters for the different scenarios of each model.
 The weight files are named according to the model and scenario they belong to.

-- `dataset/`: This directory contains the LFW dataset used for training and testing the models.

 - `tests.ipynb`: This Jupyter notebook contains the code for running tests and visualizing the results in a more comprehensive manner.

 - `tests.sh`: This shell script is used to run the tests in a batch mode.